 Almost no B2B content marketing strategy would be complete without spending some of your time on LinkedIn.
 Since LinkedIn is a social network that caters to business professionals, you can rest assured that any blog post or status update you send out will go through this type of network.

 You can also think about trying LinkedIn as a paid advertising platform.
 This service stands out from other advertising platforms because, again, it caters to business professionals.

-Another place that can lead to great B2B content marketing results is Facebook.
+Another place that can lead to a great B2B content marketing strategy is Facebook.
 While Facebook is primarily seen by some as a B2C platform, there are still many B2B companies achieving content marketing success on this social media platform.

 One of the best ways to make your content creation efforts count is by posting it in some of Facebook’s many groups.
 The key to success here is making sure that the groups you’re searching for and joining are closely related to the topic you’re creating content for.

 For example, let’s say that you wanted to promote content about how to create the best B2B content marketing strategy.
 You wouldn’t want to post this topic in a Facebook Group that shares cooking recipes!
 Instead, you’d want to post this content in a Facebook Group more focused on lead generation, how to gain more organic traffic or general content marketing strategies.